sr4136/IG-Import/README.md

 		4. The "Posts" processed visual data in an expandable area.
 This includes more readable/scannable data plus thumbnails of the valid media.
 			- ![Screenshot: Visual Data](https://user-images.githubusercontent.com/4681620/236633963-b0aa6d21-1ff7-476b-9067-e67e97acdd60.png)

+## Howto - Import Data to Posts:
+1. Click the yellow "Run Import" button.
+	- This will run the import using the same processed data.
+	- One WP post will be created per IG post.
+		- As above, the WP post's title, date, and content (blockquote, image block(s), and video block(s), as well as some wrapper group blocks) will be inserted as well as some classes based on the media counts.
+		- The post author will default to the site's default author.
+		- The posts will not contain any categories/tags other than "uncategorized."
+2. Once complete, head over to your "All Posts" page of your site's wp-admin to find all of your imported posts.